IAG eyes regulatory nod for BMI deal by end-March

-DUBLIN IAG (ICAG.L) hopes to get regulatory approval for its takeover of German carrier Lufthansa's (LHAG.DE) British unit bmi by end-March despite objections from Richard Branson's Virgin Atlantic Airways.
+DUBLIN Dec 22 IAG hopes to get regulatory approval for its takeover of German carrier Lufthansa's British unit bmi by end-March despite objections from Richard Branson's Virgin Atlantic Airways.

 "We would like to aim for completion by the aim of March next year but I am not taking anything for granted," IAG chief executive Willie Walsh told Irish state broadcaster RTE.